BurkhardHeim/cvsToWx/README.md

   if using the various MQ functions.

   ##### The drawback
-  This is all but visualization there is no problem solved by making this a plot.
+  This is all but visualisation there is no problem solved by making this a plot.
   If the generated data may contain any information what sort ever it must be carried out by another domain that is capable to 'weigh' or 'rate' each newly generated function